 But maybe I'm crazy.
 I run every day, I get up at 5am most days, and I don’t use the word “should.”
 (That word even sounds bad, doesn't it?)
 I read the Economist weekly, about three or four books monthly, and listen to podcasts by This American Life, Savage Love, and The Moth.
 I love storytelling and believe the power of media shapes the world.
 I think kids are untainted versions of adults before a lot of us get messed up.
 I’m an ENTJ, that’s “The Executive” in Myers Briggs talk.
 I relish every experience.

 My 4 guiding principles in life:

-1) Life is an aggregate of chosen experiences: Live by design, not by default.
+1) Experience is everything.
+Live by design, not by default.